ngugimuchangi/AirBnB_clone/README.md

-# AirBnB clone - The console & Web Static
+# AirBnB Clone - The Console & Web Static

 ## About
 AirBnB clone is a replica of the AirBnB website.
 This part of the project entails building instances that will be later used to create a dynamic website.
 It focuses on developing: